St. George NOLA Coffee Liqueur

 Our rich and satisfying NOLA Coffee Liqueur was inspired by our love for New Orleans–style coffee, as well as by distiller Dave Smith’s own love story.
 (For more on that, read on…)

-St. George distiller Dave Smith searched high and low for the perfect ingredients to create an homage to New Orleans.
-Ethiopian coffee beans, French chicory root, and Madagascar vanilla gave us just the balance of flavors we were looking for.
+St. George head distiller Dave Smith searched high and low for the perfect ingredients to create an homage to New Orleans–style coffee.
+Ethiopian Arabica coffee beans, French-roasted chicory root, Madagascar vanilla, and organic cane sugar impart just the right balance of flavors.

 When our coffee grinder didn’t live up to the task, in true DIY St. George fashion we MacGyver-ed it and came up with another plan on the fly: Luckily, our grain mill gave us the perfect grind.

-Our cold-infusion method ensures a thoughtful focus on the most elegant flavors and aromas that we love from the beans, while minimizing extraction of the astringent components of the coffee.
+Our cold-infusion method preserves the elegant flavors and aromas that we love from the beans, while minimizing extraction of astringent components.

-We chose to work with Yirgacheffe coffee beans specifically for their bright berry, chocolate, and round fruity qualities—flavors and aromatics that translated through our cold infusion process beautifully.
-The coffee’s contribution is complemented by the French chicory root’s plum/date notes and intriguing bitter undertones.
+We chose to work with Yirgacheffe coffee beans specifically for their bright berry, chocolate, and round fruity qualities.
+The coffee’s contribution is complemented by the chicory root’s plum/date notes and bitter undertones.

-Sipped neat, our NOLA liqueur is delicious alongside breakfast, dessert, and any meal in between—with each sip revealing a bit more character.
+Sipped neat, NOLA is delicious alongside breakfast, dessert, and any meal in between—with each sip revealing more character.
 In cocktails, it provides a touch of sweetness, earthy depth, and that robust roasted flavor that coffee lovers crave.

 Most visitors to the Big Easy fall in love with New Orleans, but only a lucky few fall in love in New Orleans.